RIP Kepler: NASA's Legendary Planet Hunting Space Telescope is Dead - D-brief

 RIP Kepler: NASA’s Legendary Planet Hunting Space Telescope is Dead

-NASA’s legendary Kepler space telescope, which is responsible for the discovery of thousands of bizarre and intriguing exoplanets, has officially run out of fuel.
+NASA’s legendary Kepler space telescope, responsible for the discovery of thousands of bizarre and intriguing exoplanets, has officially run out of fuel.
 With the telescope’s retirement comes the end of the most prolific period of planetary discovery in the entire history of astronomy — at least so far.

 “As NASA’s first planet-hunting mission, Kepler has wildly exceeded all our expectations and paved the way for our exploration and search for life in the solar system and beyond,” said Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate, in a statement.
 “Not only did it show us how many planets could be out there, it sparked an entirely new and robust field of research that has taken the science community by storm.
 Its discoveries have shed a new light on our place in the universe, and illuminated the tantalizing mysteries and possibilities among the stars.”